200 Years of Advice

 5. Home is where the Company is

 The Old Vic may have started life as a theatre but over the past two centuries it has adapted with the tastes of the times.
 Theatre wasn’t performed for 32 years under Emma Cons’ management.
 An advocate for temperance, she transformed the theatre into a Coffee House and Temperance Tavern, programming only purified variety acts which included performing dogs, cats and goats, as well as operatic recitals and ballad concerts.
 Emma Cons also introduced the penny lectures which provided insightful talks at affordable prices for the predominantly working class area.
 In 1884 Samuel Morley, a textile millionaire, newspaper publisher and MP for Bristol took these Penny Lectures and developed them into a technical college for working men, Morley College, which was based in the theatre itself until it moved to its current premises in 1923.
 In 1901 Lilian Baylis introduced moving pictures with an ‘Exhibition of Animal Pictures’.
 Four years later, Monday night was film night, attracting audiences of two thousand.
 She also continued the operatic tradition started by Emma Cons and introduced ballet when she campaigned to save the then-derelict Sadler’s Wells.
 The Vic-Wells collaboration continued beyond the reinstatement of The Old Vic’s theatre license in 1912.
 Then in 1947, George Devine, Michael Saint-Denis and Glen Byam Shaw formed a theatre school in the rubble of the bomb-damaged theatre with students that included Joan Plowright.
-The Old Vic has been a repertory theatre, producing house and receiving house and this willingness (and necessity) to adapt that has helped keep The Old Vic going for 200 years.
+The Old Vic has been a repertory theatre, producing house and receiving house and it is this willingness (and necessity) to adapt that has helped keep The Old Vic going for 200 years.

 7. Success comes in many forms